3 Ways to Successfully Promote Visual Search on Your Site or App

 Step-by-step instructions.
 Shorten the time it takes customers to adopt a new feature with step-by-step instructions upon landing on the home page.
 Help users through the new process with an interactive guide so they can easily feel comfortable using visual search.

 Instructional video resource.
-Explain the use of the new visual search feature with a short video that users can watch without leaving your site or app.
+Explain the use of the new feature with a short video that users can watch without leaving your site or app.
 Hit two birds with one stone as you not only educate customers but also encourage them to buy.
 According to HubSpot, after watching a video, 64% of users are more likely to buy a product online.

 3. Making visual search relevant to your customers’ buying journey